corda/corda/docs/source/design/versioning/contract-versioning.md

 1. Tx1: Alice transfers MegaToken to Bob, and selects V1
 2. Tx2: Bob transfers to Chuck, but selects V2.
 The V1 output state will be deserialised with an accumulatedDebt=0, which is correct.
 3. After a while, Chuck accumulates some debt on this token.
-4. Txn: Chuck creates a transaction with Dan, but selects V1 as the contract version for this transaction, thus managing to "lose" the accumulatedDebt.
+4. Txn: Chuck creates a transaction with Dan, but selects V1 as the contract version for this transaction, thus managing to "lose" the `accumulatedDebt`.
 (V1 does not know about the accumulatedDebt field)